 Samurai II: Vengeance is a hack and slash adventure released by Madfinger Games.

 The game offers the main story mode, dojo (arena survival combat) and also chapter selection play once they are finished in the story mode.
+There are three levels of difficulty to select from.
 As you gain points in the game you can spend them on extra health or new combos.

 The story mode has you exploring very linear levels, walking into an area that then locks off, and warriors teleport in for you to combat.
 Once all the warriors are dead the area unlocks and you walk onto the next area.
 There are a few limited puzzles to solve, but these are mainly find a lever to pull.